ServiceNowNextExperience/graphiql/README.md

 # GraphiQL Client
+** NOTE For Washington DC Users--GraphiQL is now included OOB for W+** Look for "GraphQL Explorer"

-A simple ServiceNow GraphiQL implementation that allows you to make queries from within a tool within your instance.
+A simple ServiceNow GraphiQL implementation that allows you to make queries from within your instance.

 Based on the https://github.com/graphql/graphiql repo, specifically the [CDN Example](https://github.com/graphql/graphiql/tree/main/examples/graphiql-cdn).